SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 25 April 2024 - Enhancement - Settings overhaul [ID_39277]

 The dataminer.services settings, configurable from the Admin app, have been enhanced with the following improvements:
+- From now on settings have a hierarchical structure where disabled parent settings overwrite their sub/child settings.
+- Settings are now also configureable on the organization where disabled organization settings overwrite the same setting on all its DataMiner Systems.
+This also applies for all its sub/child settings.
+- Settings are displayed and managed from a seperate page for the organization and for each DMS.
+- A new setting has been added for Live Sharing (dashboard sharing).
 - In addition to one global Remote Access setting, there are now sub/child settings that apply to remote accessing Cube, the User-Definable APIs and the web apps.
-- A new setting has been added for Live Sharing (dashboard sharing).
-- From now on settings have a hierarchical structure where disabled parent settings overwrite their sub/child settings.
-- Settings are now also configureable on the organization where disabled organization settings overwrite the same setting on all its DataMiner Systems, this also applies for all its sub/child settings.
-- Settings are shown/managed from a seperate page for the organization and for each DMS.

 #### 29 March 2024 - Enhancement - Admin DxM status [ID_39277]